Meningitis causes a characteristic rash on the skin. Learning to spot this and other symptoms can help a person receive the right treatment fast.

 People who may have a higher risk of meningitis include:

-- infants under 1 year of age
+- infants under

 - anyone with a weakened immune system

 Many people recover from meningitis with prompt medical care.
 However, long-term complications can include: